MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### How to automatically update my offer using Partner Center submission API?

-It is possible to automatically submit apps to AppSource from our DevOps setup by using the [Partner Center Ingestion API](/azure/marketplace/azure-app-apis).
+It's possible to automatically submit apps to AppSource from our DevOps setup by using the [Partner Center Ingestion API](/azure/marketplace/azure-app-apis).
 For more information, you can also check this blog post [Automatic AppSource Submission of Business Central apps](https://freddysblog.com/2022/09/22/automatic-appsource-submission-of-business-central-apps).

 ## Channels to ask questions or report issues